Rehab to Home Transitions Program

 - The first visit occurs at the Rehab Center prior to discharge.
 This allows Careplan’s Rehab to Home Geriatric Care Manager (GCM) access to the senior and their records.
 At this time, the GCM will set post-discharge goals alongside the rehab discharge record.

-- The second and third subsequent visits occur in the home, with family present if able.
+- The second and third subsequent visits occur in the home.
+This is with family present if able.
 At this time they review medications, discuss any barriers to care, as well as review the discharge plan of care.
 In addition, the GCM will check if follow up appointments with physicians have been made.

-- Home visits are scheduled at 60 minutes for the first visit and 30 – 60 minutes for the remaining visits.
-The senior is encouraged to make a list of questions or concerns to share with the GCM.
-During home visits, the Rehab to Home GCM will see if follow up appointments have been made and transportation is in place.
-At this time, the GCM will also check to see that prescriptions are filled and being taken as directed.
-Finally, the GCM will make recommendations for change and provide strategies to further ensure the senior’s safe transition from the Rehab Center.
+- Home visits are scheduled at 60 minutes for the first visit.
+The remaining visits are scheduled for 30 – 60 minutes.
+The senior is encouraged to share a list of questions or concerns with the GCM.
+During home visits, the Rehab to Home GCM will see if follow up appointments have been made.
+They will also check to see if transportation is in place.
+At this time, the GCM will check to see that prescriptions are filled and being taken as directed.
+Finally, the GCM will make recommendations for change.
+They will also provide strategies to further ensure the senior’s safe transition from the Rehab Center.